collective/collective.honeypot/README.rst

 found a way around it.
 Or you want to detect a spammer before doing a possibly time consuming validation.

+You have noticed that some scripts send e-mails or add a comment even when they receive a ``GET`` instead of a ``POST`` request.

-Or you do not want to put up any user unfriendly captchas but do not want to make it easy for spammers either.
+You do not want to put up any user unfriendly captchas, but do not want to make it easy for spammers either.

+Or, rather differently, you wonder if you can temporarily disallow all ``POST`` requests while you are doing a big migration.

 Idea